 Hickory Lane Alpacas was an enjoyable way to spend a day in Napanee.
 Few people aren’t charmed by alpacas, so why not visit an Alpaca farm?
 The farm usually opens at 6 am, but the tours only begin at 10 am.
 Believe it or not, they also offer yoga sessions with alpacas for kids!

 We also stopped at Hive & Hearthstone, a magical apiary, honey stand, and artisan bakery.
 It’s always nice to get some locally-made ingredients on vacation.
 Make sure you bring some cash along with you to buy delicious honey.

 We took a 30-minute drive to Adolphustown for a wine tasting at the Dragon’s Reach Estate Vineyard.
 The grounds boast stunning lake views to go with your vino.

 Old Hay Bay Church

-Then it was a quick journey to Old Hay Bay Church, the oldest surviving Methodist church in all of Canada!
+Then it was a quick journey to Old Hay Bay Church, the oldest surviving Methodist church in Canada!
 If you’re still looking for more things to see in Adolphustown, try the spots below:

 UEL Heritage Park Centre and Park

 This Napanee Park boasts over 70 acres of land and the beautiful Bay of Quinte shoreline.
 You’ll love camping here with the kids or simply stopping by for a fun day trip in nature.
-You can pitch a tent, catch some rays on the shoreline, or go birdwatching on the walking trails.
+You can pitch a tent, catch rays on the shoreline, or go birdwatching on the walking trails.